 - A. Regular full-time Employees shall accrue sick leave at the rate of ten (10) hours for each calendar month of employment.
 Qualified Personnel of the Fire Department shall accrue sick leave at the rate of twelve (12) hours for each calendar month of employment.
 Regular part-time Employees shall accrue sick leave on a ratio of the hours they work to a forty (40) hours week.
-No sick leave will accrue while on leave-without-pay. - B. Sick leave accrual shall be capped at a maximum of 720 hours.
-There shall be no accrual after the cap has been reached; accrual will resume once the Employee's sick leave balance is less than 720.
-All hours in excess of 720 shall be paid at \$1.00 per hour on the check issued after the first full pay period after the Assembly ratifies the Agreement. - C. When an Employee has exhausted his or her accrued sick and annual leave, the Employee may apply for leave from the sick leave bank consistent with the Personnel Policies Handbook - D. Employees are responsible to notify their immediate supervisor or the Department Head as soon as possible prior to the beginning of the Employee's shift if they are to be absent. - E. Sick leave shall be paid at the Employee's current rate of pay and may be used for the Employee's illness or injury.
+No sick leave will accrue while on leave-without-pay. - B. Except for qualified Fire Department personnel, Sick leave accrual shall be capped at a maximum of 720 hours.
+Qualified Fire Department personnel may accrue up to a maximum of 864 hours each year.
+There shall be no accrual after the cap has been reached; accrual will resume once the Employee's sick leave balance is less than 720 hours for regular employees, or 864 hours for qualified Fire Department personnel. - C. When an Employee has exhausted his or her accrued sick and vacation leave, the Employee may apply for leave from the sick leave bank consistent with Section 9.11 of the Personnel Policies Handbook. - D. Employees are responsible to notify their immediate supervisor or the Department Head as soon as possible prior to the beginning of the Employee's shift if they are to be absent. - E. Sick leave shall be paid at the Employee's current rate of pay and may be used for the Employee's illness or injury.
 Up to 120 hours of sick leave may be used or for the illness or injury of the Employee's immediate family members each calendar year.
 Up to 40 hours of sick leave may be used for a death in the Employee's immediate family.
 "Immediate family" for purposes of this section includes the Employee's spouse, children, parents, siblings, parents-in law, grandparents, or grandchildren. - F. The Employer may require a certificate from a medical provider confirming the absence was due to illness or injury for three days or more or to provide a fitness to return to duty for any absence.
 If an Employee is absent due to illness or injury for more than 10 days in a 12 month period, the Employer reserves the right to require the Employee provide a certificate for every absence. - G. When a holiday falls when an Employee is on sick leave, the Employee shall be paid for the holiday without a deduction from accrued sick leave. - H. Employees shall be eligible for a sick leave benefit from date of hire.
-Sick leave will be granted to the Employee commencing on the first day of illness. - I. Sick leave has no cash value, except as provided in Paragraph B above, and will not be cashed out upon termination.
+Sick leave will be granted to the Employee commencing on the first day of illness. - I. Sick leave has no cash value, and will not be cashed out upon termination.